Last Updated on by Mitch Rezman

 My mom’s male bird had died about a year ago.

-I am not sure if the pulling has escalating because she misses another bird around or she wants a mate.
+I am not sure if the pulling has escalated because she misses another bird around or she wants a mate.

 I am afraid to use a spray like bitter apple to stop this.
 Can you help?
 Thank you